saiushiv/geofetch/README.md

 ```

 ## How to import this package in other projects

-Provides instructions on how to import and use the package in other projects.

 You can import the GeoFetch class from the geofetch module in your project: